avdi/avdi.codes/README.md

 I'm nervous about taking out wp-json, but I need to not get slammed every time the fediverse discovers I posted something new.

+### 2024-06-15 (more or less)

+After trying various caching plugins and talking to the ActivityPub maintainers, have replaced Breeze with WP Super Cache for now.
+This does not cache AP versions of pages.
+But it doesn't have the "whichever version gets cached first wins" problem of Breeze and W3 Total Cache.

 ### 2024-06-16

 Added override CSS in the customizer so that HRs would actually show up: